Reclaiming The Throne

 Furthermore, the game’s story does not suffer from “Game-of-Thrones-syndrom”, i.e. an overly encumbered, needlessly complex and convoluted plot-line, that is essentially going nowhere.
 While the in-game lore is largely underdeveloped and huge parts of the story feel somewhat rough and unfinished, the symbolic qualities of the narrative are able to shine with all the more power and vivacity.
 By stripping down the intricacy of the plot in favor of more strongly developed characters and symbols, the archetypal foundation of the game’s story is revealed and emphasized.
-At the core of the narrative indeed lies a retelling of one of the most ancient meta-stories known to mankind – It is the eternal tale of the young male hero (Noctis) who must descend into the depths of Chaos (Niflheim) and face the darkness lurking there, in order to rescue his father (Regis) and return with a treasure to revivify his culture (the Ring/the Sword of the Father).
-Ancient formulations of this primordial story include the Egyptian myth of Horus’ journey to the underworld and the biblical tale of Jonah and the Whale.2 It is a tale that speaks to young men of every age and I can’t imagine a story more relevant to a generation of men papmered by baby-boomer mothers and emasculated by decades of egalitarian “education”.
+At the core of the narrative indeed lies a retelling of one of the most ancient meta-stories known to mankind – It is the eternal tale of the young male Hero (Noctis) who must descend into the depths of Chaos (Niflheim) and face its mortal dangers, in order to reach atonement with the Father (Regis) and return with a treasure to revivify his culture (the Ring/the Sword of the Father).
+Ancient formulations of this primordial story include the Egyptian myth of Horus’ journey to the underworld and the quest of the Hellenic hero Iason for the Golden Fleece.2 It is a tale that speaks to young men of every age and I can’t imagine a story more relevant to a generation of men papmered by baby-boomer mothers and emasculated by decades of egalitarian “education”.

 So why spend our valuable time indulging in such stories?
 Because through these eternal narratives, we are able to reconnect with what lies dormant deep within the wells of our psyche, stowed away in the darkest recess of our souls.
 These myths are fragments of an unseen, perennial and undying truth, robed in the garments of culture and tradition.
 Stories like the Epic of Gilgamesh, the Odyssey or the Völsunga Saga have managed to entrance countless readers and listeners throughout the ages and are fascinating to us till this day, though far removed from their original cultural context.
 We still consider these tales to be the greatest achievements of once majestic civilizations because there is primordial, instinctive verity to be found in them.
 They hold the keys to truly understanding ourselves and our role as men in this day and age, but it is ultimately up to us to unlock their latent potential.
 By retelling them in the context of our contemporary culture, we call forth the ancestral wisdom that is encoded in the very fabric of our being and thus create ourselves in accordance with our hereditary unconscious – becoming who we are.